I provide individual psychotherapy for adult men and women who may be experiencing any one or more of the following problems:

-- To clarify a psychiatric diagnosis
+- Clarify a psychiatric diagnosis

-- To obtain information about cognitive functioning
+- Obtain information about cognitive functioning

-- To assess intelligence, or IQ
+- Assess intelligence, or IQ

 Sometimes a psychological or substance evaluation is requested by another person or entity, such as a judge, lawyer, probation officer, or employer.
 If this is the case for you, it is important I know this before scheduling the evaluation so I can be sure I have the appropriate background and training to meet your needs, and can select the appropriate assessment techniques.